DataDog/hiring-engineers/answers.md

 [img2c]: ./images/timeboard_for_multiple_boards.png "Timeboard - multiple graphs"

 <br/>
-Thus, I created the multiple graph timeboard above to show the rollup sum clearly.
+As can be seen, the "multiple graphs" timeboard above facilitates easy information extraction from all the plots.

 ### Anomaly Graph